mitul88/ng-recipe/README.md

-# This project is about creating new recipies, add ingredients to it.
-Finally user can save recipes to firebase realtime bd.

 # Recipe

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.
+This project is about creating new recipies, add ingredients to it.
+Finally user can save recipes to firebase realtime DB.

 ## Development server